 Olfactory Reference Syndrome

-Due to anxiety and embarrassment, people with ORS often engage in ritualistic and avoidant behaviours.
-Some common rituals include repeated checking for body odor; excessive showering; frequently changing clothes; excessive use of colognes, perfumes, deodorants, or mints; and asking others for reassurance about the perceived odor.
-Typical avoidant behaviours include avoiding social situations, avoiding enclosed areas, and standing or sitting far away from others.
-Due to these behaviours, individuals with ORS often avoid dating, may frequently change schools or jobs, and may become housebound.
+People with ORS often engage in ritualistic and avoidant behaviors including: repeated checking for body odor; excessive showering; frequently changing clothes; excessive use of colognes, perfumes, deodorants; and asking others how they smell.
+People with ORS will often also avoid social situations, enclosed areas, and standing or sitting near others.
 People with ORS often are depressed and have suicidal thoughts and actions.